igorkasyanchuk/rails_db/README.md

 Visit **`http://localhost:3000/rails/db`** and you will see your database tables and SQL editors.

+Optionally, add `gem 'axlsx_rails'` to your application's Gemfile to be able to export to excel `.xlsx` files.

 > Use port 12345 if running in 'standalone' mode

 ## Customization